telerik/xaml-docs/controls/radsplashscreen/features/progress-bar.md

 ---
 title: Progress Bar
 page_title: Progress Bar
-description: By default the RadSplashScreen shows a busy indicator that notifies the user something is loading.
+description: By default the RadSplashScreen shows an indeterminate RadProgressBar which notifies the user that something is loading.
 slug: radsplashscreen-features-progress-bar
 tags: progress,bar,splashscreen,busyindicator
 published: True